Assessing the difference between integrated quantiles and integrated cumulative distribution functions: Foundational results

-which explains the lack of (anti)symmetry between the cdf's $F$ and $G$ in the definition of $\Gamma_p(F,G)$, but this asymmetry will actually turn out to be profoundly beneficial when developing statistical inference in later sections, where we shall set $G=F_n$, which is the empirical cdf based on the random variables $X_1,\dots , X_n$ arising from the cdf $F$.

-\begin{note} As a little curiosity that immediately follows from Corollary~\ref{cor-00}, we note that if $F^{-1}(p)=G^{-1}(p)$, then $\Gamma_p(F,G)=-\Gamma_p(G,F)$, and since both $\Gamma_p(F,G)$ and $\Gamma_p(G,F)$ are non-negative, they are equal to $0$.
-Of course, the latter statement also immediately follows from the right-most bound of~\eqref{lembound-0}. \end{note}
+\begin{remark} As a little curiosity that immediately follows from Corollary~\ref{cor-00}, we note that if $F^{-1}(p)=G^{-1}(p)$, then $\Gamma_p(F,G)=-\Gamma_p(G,F)$, and since both $\Gamma_p(F,G)$ and $\Gamma_p(G,F)$ are non-negative, they are equal to $0$.
+Of course, the latter statement also immediately follows from the right-most bound of~\eqref{lembound-0}. \end{remark}

 To illustrate $\Gamma_p(F,G)$, let $F\sim \textrm{Lomax}(\alpha_1,1)$ and $G\sim \textrm{Lomax}(\alpha_2,1)$.
 We have

 which, as a function of $p$, is depicted in Figure~\ref{fig:bridge}

 for various shape parameter values.
 Note that $\Gamma_p(F,G)=0$ for all $p\in (0,1)$ when $F=G$, which says that the horizontal axis depicts the function $p\mapsto \Gamma_p(F,G)$ when $G\sim\textrm{Lomax}(\alpha_2,1)$ with the same shape parameter $\alpha_2= 10$ as that of $F$.